kyro46/assJSMEQuestion/README.md

 Install the plugin (e.g. with the provided .ZIP) to
 * Customizing/global/plugins/Modules/TestQuestionPool/Questions

 and activate it in the ILIAS-Admin-GUI.

-Activate manual scoring for this type.
-Automatic scoring with comparison of SMILE-Code may be possible in later versions.
+Automatic scoring with comparison of SMILE-Code IS implemented, but (due to SMILES-Notation) not valid for molecules with stereo features.
+Please be cautious.
+Activate manual scoring for better control.

 ### Known Issues ###